Nathan-Mrx/AngryAnimals/README.md

 ## License

-The project is under the MIT Licence.
+The project is under the MIT License.
 You can find it [here](/LICENSE).